 This may sound stupid, but it’s really very effective.
-Find a private spot, close the door, decide on the topic you want to discuss, set the timer for two or three minutes and begin to speak.
-Repeat that for 3 or 4 times.
+Find a private spot, close the door, decide on the topic you want to discuss, set the timer for two or three minutes, and begin to speak.
+Repeat that 3 or 4 times.

 The point of this exercise is to watch your face and mouth and observe your body language as you speak.
 It also makes you feel like you’re actually talking to someone: it’s like having a discussion with a study buddy.

 Talk for the full 2 or 3 minutes.
 Don’t stop!
 If you get stuck on a word you don’t know, try expressing your idea in a different way.
 You can always look up the word at the end of the 2 to 3 minutes.
 This will help you find out what kinds of words or sentences you have trouble with.

 Listen to songs or video clips and repeat what they say.